gwillem/whip/README.md

-# Chief Whip - simple and fast devops automation
+# whip - simple and fast devops automation

 ![order, order!](doc/order-order.webp)

 Whip your servers into line.
-Chief Whip is a _fast_ and _simple_ Ansible replacement optimized for projects with 1 to 20 servers.
+A _fast_ and _simple_ Ansible replacement optimized for projects with 1 to 20 servers.

 # Features